manku777/Serverless-ETL-BI-on-AWS/README.md

   INTO TABLE table_name FIELDS TERMINATED BY ',' ENCLOSED BY '"' IGNORE 1 LINES;

 - Now I created two data pipeline to import the historical(one time) and last three months of data to S3 bucket in csv format.
-I create two folders i.e. historical and current in the S3 bucket which I will import it to Redshift(mysql_dwh.orders and mysql_historical_dwh).
+I create two folders i.e. historical and current in the S3 bucket which I will import it to Redshift(mysql_dwh.orders and mysql_dwh.historical).
 I joined customer and orders table on basis of common customerid.
 - For loading the data from S3 bucket to Redshift make sure you have create the table in Redshift with exact columns in sequence order as we have in our csv file resding under S3 bucket copy schema.tablename from 's3://mysql-dwh/orders/historical/orders.csv'
    iam_role: 'arn:aws:iam::432432432:role/sdfsdf'                           // can get from the iam role which we created for Redshift